About Common Industry Competencies

 CIC Webinar: click here for presentation materials

-The Common Industry Competencies (CIC) Specification defines consistent requirements for training courses, competency and currency, removing confusion that has the potential to hurt people, while providing cost efficiency by eliminating duplication in training requirements.
+The Common Industry Competencies (CIC) Specification defines consistent requirements for training courses, competency and validity periods.
+It removes confusion that has the potential to hurt people, while providing cost efficiency by eliminating duplication in training requirements.

 The CIC Specification establishes requirements for:

 - First Aid

 - Electrical Work

 - Light Vehicles

 - Dogging and Rigging

 The Specification also requires that CIC records be maintained.
 These records shall be:

 - subject to verification to confirm that they are valid